 For the larger enterprises, it supports scheduled reporting.
 After generating the report, it automatically sends emails to key users.
 It means once the network finds an error, you can send the report to your team member immediately so that they can help to find a solution.

 EventSentry also has pricing options for NetFlow Licenses, full licenses to Network Device Licenses.
 Pricing of Full license is $85 per year, per Windows device, for 100 licenses $4698 and 1000 devices $28998.
 It also provides a 30-day free trial.

-It is all about free & paid network monitoring software.
+It is all about network monitoring software comparison.
 We hope you find it useful and informative.
 So before you pick any of the software, try a trial version and choose accordingly.
 Thank you for reading and stay connected with Top IT Software.